-Scanning a file with a competitor's antivirus program detects a virus, but scanning with Symantec AntiVirus or Symantec Endpoint Protection does not
+Scanning a file with a competitor's antivirus program detects a virus, but scanning with Symantec Endpoint Protection does not

-You use a currently supported version of Symantec Endpoint Protection (SEP) or Symantec AntiVirus (SAV) with the most recent virus definitions.
-A competitor's antivirus program detects a virus, SEP or SAV does not detect a virus.
+You use a currently supported version of Symantec Endpoint Protection (SEP) with the most recent virus definitions.
+A competitor's antivirus program detects a virus, but SEP does not detect a virus.
 You want to know why.

-Another possibility for why SEP may have missed a detection is that the antivirus on a given system could have been tampered with, turned off or something as simple as the definitions not having updated for a couple of days.
-Certified virus definitions are presently released by Symantec 1-3 times a day.
-If a machine is found out of date it should be updated as quickly as possible (with Rapid Release definitions, if there is an outbreak underway) and a full system scan run.
+Another possibility for why SEP may have missed a detection is that the antivirus on a given system could have been tampered with, turned off or simply have not updated its definitions.
+Certified virus definitions are presently released by Symantec up to three times per day.
+If a computer is found to be out of date, it should be updated as quickly as possible (with Rapid Release definitions, if there is an outbreak underway) and a full system scan run.

 The first line of defense for every antivirus manufacturer is the submission and collection of suspicious files whenever possible.
-When you encounter a threat that has not been detected there are steps that should be taken to minimize the impact and expedite recovery.
+When you encounter a threat that has not been detected, there are steps that should be taken to minimize the impact and expedite recovery.
 We offer a submission service which analyzes any files you submit for known and unknown threats and variants.
 It is by these submissions that we can create a new definition set that will detect and remove those threats.
-If the issue must be resolved before a certified definition file is available, we offer Rapid Release definitions that can be manually applied to the affected machines or network.
+If the issue must be resolved before a Certified definition file is available, we offer Rapid Release definitions that can be manually applied to the affected machines or network.
 For an explanation of the submission process using https://submit.symantec.com/basic, please see the document How to Use the Web Submission Process.

 We also offer a self-service site to analyze files, at http://www.threatexpert.com, which can give you more information on the files you submit to it.
 This could provide enough information to allow you to create firewall rules preventing the threat from downloading additional threats or contacting a third party.
-You could also use the threat's unique MD5 hash value to block the process from running with the SEP Application and Device Control component which may help prevent it from spreading.
+You could also use the threat's unique MD5 hash value to block the process from running with SEP's optional Application and Device Control (ADC) component which may help prevent it from spreading.
 (See How to use Application and Device Control to limit the spread of a threat.)
 This hash value is included in the email response from Threat Expert.
-For more information on blocking a process, please see Chapters 33 and 34 of the SEP Administration Guide, or see Technical Information below.
+For more information on blocking a process, please see Chapters 33 and 34 of the SEP Administration Guide.

-Symantec Endpoint Protection detects and removes over four million known threats.
-Our definition updates add thousands of new detections each day.
+Symantec Endpoint Protection detects and removes millions of known threats.
 By working with our customers to troubleshoot a virus infection we assist the customer to:

 - Identify the threat and submit any undetected files that look suspicious.